 - 1. Walk around the room and check the screens of all remaining students. - 2.
-Make sure their test ended. - If you see a countdown clock, tell them to let you know when their time runs out; their answers should submit automatically. - After standard time ends, students with an extended time accommodation can click Next to end their test before their full time expires. - 3.
+Make sure their test ended.
+If you see a countdown clock, tell them to let you know when their time runs out; their answers should submit automatically. - 3.
 If you see the Bluebook homepage, find the test under Your Tests. - 4.
 Tell the student to take one of the following actions depending on what you see: - If there's a Resume Testing button: The student should click the button and wait until their testing time runs out and let you know if their answers are submitted. - If there's a Submit Answers button: The student should check their internet connection and click the button.
-See How to Check for an Internet Connection on page 32. - If the test isn't shown: The student should click Past.
+See How to Check for an Internet Connection on page 33. - If the test isn't shown: The student should click Past.
 If the exam is listed with the message "Your answers have been submitted," you can dismiss the student. - 5.
 If you see an Answer Submission Incomplete error message, tell the student to follow the instructions shown.
-If they need to check their connection, see How to Check for an Internet Connection on page 32. - 6.
+If they need to check their connection, see How to Check for an Internet Connection on page 33. - 6.
 If some students' answers are still not submitted, tell them to keep their device and send them to the help room.
 If most students in your room need help, follow your test coordinator's instructions.